nquach/TEE_optical_flow/README.md

 # TEE Optical Flow Analysis

-A comprehensive Python package for analyzing optical flow in transesophageal echocardiography (TEE) images, with automatic cardiac cycle detection, radial/longitudinal component analysis, and peak detection.
+A comprehensive Python package for calculating and analyzing optical flow in transesophageal echocardiography (TEE) images, with automatic cardiac cycle detection, radial/longitudinal component analysis, and peak detection.
+This project was adapted from the finetune-SAM github https://github.com/mazurowski-lab/finetune-SAM

 ## Table of Contents